 Total broadband subscribers: Here we looked at the total number of subscribers these 16 providers had as of the end of the quarter.
 Like earlier quarters, cable continues to enjoy a nice lead in the broadband addition race, a factor related to MSOs ongoing DOCSIS 3.1 build outs.

 The top cable operators added a total of 868,000 new broadband subscribers.
-Telcos, alternatively, reported that they had a total of broadband subscribers as of the end of the quarter.
+Telcos, alternatively, reported that they lost lost about 625,000 subscribers in 2017.

 Broadband additions, losses: The effect of cable’s DOCSIS 3.1 drive was clearly felt by traditional telcos, which lost more wireline broadband users.
 A big piece of this for large telcos such as AT&T and Verizon was the decline of DSL subscribers.